Tettra

 |---|---|---|---|

-| Document360 | Documentation-led platform with stronger publishing and help-center structure. | Teams that want governed docs with a clearer knowledge-base shape. | Tiered pricing |
+| Document360 | Documentation-first platform with strong publishing workflows and help-center structure. | Teams that need both internal documentation and customer-facing help centers from one platform. | From $149/month |

 Migration into knowledge base software works best when the team decides which workflow needs to improve first and resists trying to fix everything in one rollout.